cookie-monstar/AndroX/README.md

 # AndroX
-AndroX is a android mouse emulation tool for Xorg Servers.
+AndroX is a android mouse emulation tool for linux device with uinput kernel module (basically all operating systems).